was established between 1885 and 1890 by D.W. Alderman as a mill town for

 used as an antique showroom.

 Prior to 1881 the original three-room one-story house faced the lane which is now Burgess Street.
 On Jan.
 21, 1881, W.B.
-James sold the land and house to Dr. Thomas Lesley Burgess.
+James sold the land and house to Dr. Thomas Leslie Burgess.
 The original pillars on the back porch remain as do the original hand turned banisters.
-It was from this home that Miss Anne Curtis Burgess, a music teacher, composed the lovely melody to accompany Timrod’s poem “Carolina”, which was adopted as the S.C.
+It was from this home that Miss Anne Custis Burgess, a music teacher, composed the lovely melody to accompany Timrod’s poem “Carolina”, which was adopted as the S.C.
 State Song in 1911.
 Miss Burgess died on October 15, 1910.
 She is laid to rest in Summerton’s Evergreen Cemetery while her beautiful melody lives on.

 Joseph Cantey purchased Mount Hope Plantation consisting of approx. 700 ac. from the widow of Landgrave Edmund Bellenger.
 His daughter, Mary, married Thomas Sumter.
 John Cantey’s home was a little more than halfway between Nelson’s Ferry and Murray’s Ferry.
 This would place it about 1 ½ miles N. of Bennett’s Branch on the present Bartow Shaw lands.
 His place was used by Gen. Marion for rest and for collecting reinforcements.
 It was at the Cantey house that Marion heard the news of Gen. Cornwallis’ surrender at York Town.
 John Cantey died May 15, 1786.